quickwit-oss/quickwit/README.md

 ---
-[^1] ...
+<a name="footnote1">1.</a>: ...
 But not one bit simpler.

-[^2] QPS stands for Queries per second.
+<a name="footnote2">2.</a>: QPS stands for Queries per second.
 It is a standard measure of the amount of search traffic.